siemens/ros-sharp/README.md

 ... is a set of open source software libraries and tools in [C\# ](https://docs.microsoft.com/de-de/dotnet/csharp/csharp) for communicating with [ROS](http://www.ros.org/) from .[NET](https://www.microsoft.com/net) applications, in particular [Unity3D](https://unity3d.com/).

+Find some examples what you can do with ROS# [here](https://github.com/siemens/ros-sharp/wiki/Info_Showcases).

 ## Contents: ##

 ### [RosBridgeClient](https://github.com/siemens/ros-sharp/tree/master/RosBridgeClient) ###